Yale & Towne Manufacturing Co., Stamford,

 better selling Y-361 and custom-machining them for the less popular Y-261.
 This lock, like

-the the three movement model, contained a key wound bolt motor which would withdraw the
+the the three movement model, contained a key wound bolt motor which would

 safe door bolts when the timers would permit.
 Cannonball type safes were one of the